-We have audited the accompanying statement of financial position of Hudson River Sloop Clearwater, Inc. (a nonprofit organization) as of November 30, 2012 and the related statements of activities and cash flows for the year then ended.
-These financial statements are the responsibility of the Organization's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying financial statements of Hudson River Sloop Clearwater, Inc. (a nonprofit organization) which comprise the statements of financial position as of November 30, 2013 and 2012, and the related statements of activities and cash flows for the years then ended, and the related notes to the financial statements.